averikitsch/langchain4j/langchain4j-cloud-sql-postgres/README.md

 Instances of `PostgresEngine` can be created by configuring provided `Builder`.
 The `PostgresEngine` configures a connection pool to your Cloud SQL database, enabling successful connections from your application and following industry best practices.
-Securely connect to CoudSQL by using the built-in [Cloud SQL Connector for Java](https://github.com/GoogleCloudPlatform/cloud-sql-jdbc-socket-factor) using Builder
+Securely connect to CloudSQL by using the built-in [Cloud SQL Connector for Java](https://github.com/GoogleCloudPlatform/cloud-sql-jdbc-socket-factor) using Builder
 options:
  - project id
  - region